 Purchasing New / Old Contacts

 After play begins, one might gain new contacts 'automatically' over time, but players must usually buy them if they desire more (once floating contacts are gone).
 This can be done with a achievement bonus, and like most else in the game, players must explain how they gained this new contact.
 A dissertation is not generally required, but this at least helps to put the player's relationship with their contact(s) in context.

 Similarly, 'old' contacts lost due to a character's actions (or inaction, as the case may be) may be restored at a similar cost - along with the appropriate behavior to regain their trust.
 Say a contact in the CIA disavowed the PC after they wound up on the Terror Watch List, but the character has made amends and is trying to clean up their behavior.
 Paying a achievement bonus returns him or her to that contact's good graces.

 'Fixing' an old contact may not seem worth the bother, but it sometimes beats buying a new one from nowhere - in the short and long term for both the character and the campaign as a whole.
 On the other hand, if one's bridges are just a little too burned, it may very well be in their best interest to start over in some ways, particularly if a former contact has become fully hostile towards the character.

 The above assumes a level one contact is involved.
-If a character wishes to purchase a level two contact, they must expend two response bonuses.
-A level three contact may be purchased at quadruple the price of a level one contact, or four response bonuses, in addition to there being a compelling reason for such an important person to start working with the hero.
+If a character wishes to purchase a level two contact, they must expend two achievement bonuses.
+A level three contact may be purchased at quadruple the price of a level one contact, or four achievement bonuses, in addition to there being a compelling reason for such an important person to start working with the hero.